Consumer Medicine Information

 Behaviour and mood-related changes have been reported in patients taking montelukast.

-If you or your child experience these changes while taking montelukast, tell your
+If you experience these changes while taking montelukast, tell your doctor.

-You should immediately inform your doctor if you or your child start to have any:
+You should immediately inform your doctor if you start to have any:

 agitation, including aggressive behaviour and/or hostility (such as temper tantrums